p2635/cypress-basics-tau/README.md

 - Chapter 8 - Chaining and Retrying
 - Chapter 9 - Plugins (I skipped this one, I didn't want to sign up to Applitools lol)
 - Chapter 10 - Run mode

-## Goal

-This place is a demonstration of my skills based on what I learned.
-My aim was not to create a replica of the original repo.
-I only included meaningful tests here, removing anything that looked like drills or exercises.
-For example, I deleted the one that only contained `cy.visit("/");`.